mxzhang97/mxzhang97.github.io/_posts/2014-3-3-Quad_Project.md

 ### The Problem Formulation

 The control problem is formulated as a standard reinforcement learning task.
-The policy is trained to map observations from a 52-dimensional space to actions in a 12-dimensional space to maximize a cumulative reward.
-The specific components are detailed below.
+The policy is trained to map observations from a 52-dimensional space to actions in a 12-dimensional space.

 | Component | Description | Dimension |
 | :--- | :--- | :---: |